melpadden/docs-redux/condor/rpc-changes.md

 ### Node Binary Port

 The Casper 2.0 Node now exposes a pure Binary Port API, which allows connection over TCP/IP and pure binary serialization for your remote procedure calls.
-Depending on your use case, you may be interested in considering this option for interacting with Casper Condor.
+Depending on your use case, you may be interested in considering this option for interacting with Casper v2.0.
 In general, the binary port offers better performance and features compared to the JSON RPC.
 A detailed discussion of the Binary Port will be contained in a future article.
 It is anticipated that all SDKs will be updated so as to support the new Binary Port API.

 #### JSON-RPC Differences

 The biggest immediately obvious change in the RPC is the change in name from deploy to transaction.
-Casper 1.X used the name "deploy" for a unit of work submitted to the blockchain, in Condor a unit of work is now renamed as "Transaction".
+Casper 1.X used the name "deploy" for a unit of work submitted to the blockchain, in Casper 2.0 a unit of work is now renamed as "Transaction".

 ### JSON-RPC Schema Definitions